 The "Giant Swallowtail Butterfly" is amazing to me not only

-because it is a very large butterfly, but because of the color change
+because it is such a large butterfly, but because of the color change

-from the top side of it's wings to the underside.
+from the top side of the wings to the underside.

 If you see the